minister19/RL_pytorch/README.md

 - Sig-feedback is independent of sig
 - Sig's feedback is reset on each new sig, regardless of sign
 - Margin is recorded on each new action
+- Assume Fund, Margin are independent of model, thus not inputs to network

 ### Futures_ctp TODO